Drete457/password-management/readme.md

 # Password Manager - Chrome Extension

-A password manager Chrome extension that allows you to securely store, view, edit, and organize your credentials using IndexedDB.
+A password manager Chrome extension that allows you to securely store, view, edit, and organize your credentials using IndexedDB with advanced security features.

 ## Features